harixx/Content-Delivery-Network/README.md

 - [ ] Rather than using the pre-determiend page rankings given in `pageviews.csv`, the rankings of pages could be re-computed to rank based off of views per byte of compressed data.
 This way, the cache hit ratio will be further optimized.
 - [ ] Currently, all 7 HTTP servers start to download the exact same pages of total size 7 MB at runtime to `/cache/` on disk storage (to complement the 13 MB of compressed origin server pages it is receiving from the DNS server).
 However, this places immense strain on the origin server; it may be faster to have each of the 7 HTTP servers download a different 1 MB segment from the other 6, and then have them `scp` these compressed files in the background.

-## Program Demo (Video)

-- To see this program in action, please see a demo video of this program [linked here](https://youtu.be/wZDAvp1cLME).

-## Acknowledgements

-- Zhongwei Zhang, my partner for this project.
-- Professor Alden Jackson, my Computer Networking professor.

-## Contact Information

-- Alexander Wilcox
-- Email: alexander.w.wilcox [at] gmail.com